Flixbox/ocr-ai-rename/README.md

 Includes a file watcher.
 Files placed in `in` will be automatically renamed.
 Your renamed files will be placed in `out`, you can stop the script once it's done or leave it running and place new files in `in`.

-I recommend using Groq with openai/gpt-oss-120b.
+Fully free approach: I recommend using Groq with openai/gpt-oss-120b.
 It has rate limits, but the script will automatically wait in order to comply.

 # Installation